smartdevicelink/sdl_evolution/proposals/NNNN-auto_set_correlation_ids_android.md

 ## Proposed solution
-The proposed solution will be to atomically set the correlation ID during a get request if one doesn't exist.
+The proposed solution will be to automatically set the correlation ID during a get request if one doesn't exist.
 This will prevent developers from having to manually create/set one.
 The ID could still be overwritten by the developer if they wish.

 ###### RpcRequest.java